 He is the author of The Partisan Sort (University of Chicago Press, 2009) and How Partisan Media Polarize America (University of Chicago Press, 2013), and Our Common Bonds: Using What American Share to Overcome the Partisan Divide (University of Chicago Press, Forthcoming 2023).
 He is also the co-author (with Dominik Stecula) of We Need to Talk: How Cross-Party Dialogue Reduces Affective Polarization (Cambridge Elements in Experimental Political Science, 2021) and (as part of the Annenberg IOD Collaborative) of Democracy Amid Crises: Polarization, Pandemic, Protests, and Persuasion (Oxford University Press, Forthcoming 2023).
 Beginning with the 15th edition, he is a co-author of American Government: Institutions and Policies (Cengage Learning; with James Q. Wilson, John J. DiIulio, Jr., and Meena Bose) and beginning with the 13th edition, he is a co-author of American Government: Institutions and Policies, Brief Edition (Cengage Learning; with James Q. Wilson, John J. DiIulio, Jr., and Meena Bose).
 His work has also appeared in the American Journal of Political Science, Journal of Politics, Public Opinion Quarterly, Nature: Human Behaviour, as well as a variety of other leading journals.
 His research focuses on understanding how institutions and elites influence the political behavior of ordinary citizens, including studies of mass polarization, the effects of partisan media, and various other topics.
-He is often quoted in a variety of media outlets both nationally and internationally, including the Boston Globe, USA Today, CNN, and many others.
+He is often quoted in a variety of media outlets both nationally and internationally, including The New York Times, The Boston Globe, USA Today, CNN, and many others.

 His work has been honored with a number of awards, including the 2011 Jewell-Lowenberg Award (for the best article published in Legislative Studies Quarterly), the 2013 best paper award from the Journal of Politics, the 2014 Goldsmith Book Prize from Harvard University’s Shorenstein Center (for How Partisan Media Polarize America), and the 2016 Erik Erikson Early Career Award from the International Society of Political Psychology.